No. 11 Creighton can't overcome slow start as Jays fall to Providence

 Creighton’s experienced starting five wasn’t ready to match Providence’s urgency Wednesday, and senior Damien Jefferson couldn’t explain why.

-Fact is, the Jays did not bring the focus or effort necessary to handle the determined group of gritty Friars, who had the look Wednesday of a team firmly entrenched in must-win territory following three straight defeats.
+Fact is, the Bluejays didn’t bring the focus or effort necessary to handle the determined Friars, who had the look Wednesday of a team entrenched in must-win territory after three straight defeats.
 Before CU could blink, it trailed 23-6.

-And even though No. 11 Creighton did eventually fight back, pulling within one possession on multiple occasions late, it never was able to make up for that woeful start in a 74-70 defeat Wednesday at the CHI Health Center.
+And though No. 11 Creighton did fight back, pulling within one possession on multiple occasions late, it never was able to make up for that woeful start in a 74-70 defeat at the CHI Health Center.

 “The first eight minutes, they punked us out,” Jefferson said.
 “Whenever a team comes in your house and punks you out for the first eight minutes of the game, it’s going to be hard to get back into the game. … It wasn’t good enough.”

-That’s a disappointing realization for Jefferson and his veteran teammates, who’ve suddenly dropped two straight contests.
+That’s a disappointing realization for Jefferson and his veteran teammates, who’ve dropped two straight contests.

 They marched to a league championship last year by winning games with hustle and heart.
 Their activity and hustle helped them overcome their size disadvantage most nights.